 In addition, Google may use your information in an aggregated or anonymized form for the purpose of understanding performance and improving Google Pay.
 Google may combine additional information collected from your use of other Google services (e.g. Google Maps, Gmail) to improve your Google Pay experience.
 Merchants may also provide Google with certain transaction data relating to purchases made using an eligible Card in Google Wallet.
 Your transaction information will not be used by Google to generate targeted advertising, promotional offers or to improve other Google services.

 Yes, you can set or change the default wallet on your device.
 Go to Settings, NFC and Payment, and select Tap and Pay.
 From there, you can select the mobile wallet you would like to set as your default.

 You must set your default card in Google Wallet, which will be used to make your transactions.
 If you only have one card in Google Wallet, it will automatically be your default card.

 To set your default card:

-Open the Google Pay app.
+Open the Google Wallet app.